Estate Planning for Single People

 An estate plan is also important to specify who will receive your assets.
 If a single person without children were to pass away without an estate plan their assets would pass to their next-of-kin—usually their parents or siblings.
 If a single person with minor children were to pass away without an estate plan their assets would pass to their children, but the money would likely be tied up in probate until the children reached eighteen.
 To specify who is to receive your assets, or prevent your money from being tied up in court you need an estate plan.

 Are you single and looking for estate planning advice?
 Atlas Law, PLC can help!
 Our firm is located in Plymouth, Michigan.
 Our attorney can guide you through the estate planning process and answer any questions you have about revocable living trusts, living wills, last wills, powers of attorney and the probate process.

 Experience attorneys can help you with your estate planning needs, giving you the peace of mind that comes from knowing your final wishes will be honored.
-Our Michigan Lawyer serves Detroit, Ann Arbor, including Plymouth, Livonia, Northville, Novi, Canton, Farmington Hills and all of Oakland County.
-Contact us today!
+We serve Detroit, Ann Arbor, including Plymouth, Livonia, Northville, Novi, Canton, Farmington Hills and all of Oakland County.

 We offer free consultations.
 Call today (248) 773-5555

 About the Author: Aaron R. Shahan is an attorney at Atlas Law, PLC.
 Aaron dedicates his practice to virtually all aspects of estate planning, elder law and probate.